Financial Aid, Scholarships and Student Employment

-- Complete the FAFSA, with priority given to those who apply by the priority filing date of March 1, prior to the academic year for which they are seeking financial assistance.
+- Complete the FAFSA, with priority given to those who apply by the priority fling date of March 1, prior to the academic year for which you are seeking financial assistance.

 Cost of Attendance

-An important part of determining a student's eligibility for financial aid is calculating a Cost of Attendance.
-In accordance with federal regulations, JMU has developed a Cost of Attendance (i.e., budget) for anticipated expenses a student may incur during the current school year.
+An important part of determining a student’s eligibility for financial aid is determining a Cost of Attendance.
+In accordance with federal regulations, JMU has developed a Cost of Attendance (i.e. budget) for anticipated expenses a student may incur during the current school year.
 These expenses include tuition, room, board, books and supplies, travel expenses, and personal expenses.
-Room and board can refer to either residence hall or off-campus living expenses, depending upon a student's response on the FAFSA.
-Expenses are also considered for students who live at home with parents or relatives, but the Cost of Attendance is lower than for those living elsewhere.
-Travel expenses include items such as gasoline, vehicle maintenance and insurance.
-Personal expenses include laundry, clothing and entertainment.
-Many of the elements in the Cost of Attendance are estimates, so it is possible for a student to spend more or less than anticipated during any given year.
+Room and board can be residence hall or off-campus housing expenses depending a student’s response on the FAFSA.
+Expenses are also considered for students who live at home with parents or relatives, but it’s a lesser dollar amount than for those living elsewhere.
+Travel expenses include items such as gasoline, vehicle maintenance, and insurance.
+Personal expenses include things such as laundry, entertainment and clothing.
+Many of the items in the Cost of Attendance are estimates, so it’s possible for a student to spend more or less than we anticipate during any given year.

 Satisfactory Academic Progress

-In order to qualify for financial assistance, federal regulations indicate that a student must meet certain academic requirements as determined by the Office of Financial Aid and Scholarships.
-State, federal and some institutional aid programs are subject to the Satisfactory Academic Progress (SAP) policy.
-For a complete description of the policy, refer to the Web site.
+To be academically eligible to receive financial assistance, students must be making satisfactory progress toward graduation as defined by the Office of Financial Aid and Scholarships and federal regulations.
+Institutional, state and federal aid programs are included under this policy.
+For a complete description of the policy, please refer to our Web site.

 Understanding Satisfactory Academic Progress (SAP)

-Students who have not completed the required number of hours or achieved the required cumulative GPA are not eligible to receive financial aid until such time that they meet the requirements.
-If extenuating circumstances contributed to students' inability to meet SAP requirements, they may request reconsideration by submitting an Appeal Form with appropriate supporting documentation.
-This form is available on the SAP Web site.
+Students who have not completed the required number of hours or achieved the required cumulative grade point average (GPA), by the end of spring semester, are not eligible to receive financial aid until such time that they meet the requirements.

-Undergraduate students must fulfill GPA requirements as described by the academic suspension section of the current JMU catalog.
-For further information, refer to the "Academic Policies and Procedures" section of this catalog.
+Students must fulfill academic requirements including GPA as described by the retention policy in the current JMU catalog.
+For further information, please refer to the section in this catalog titled “Academic Policies and Procedures.”

-Undergraduate students must be making satisfactory progress toward degree requirements by earning passing grades in at least 80 percent of the classes attempted.
-The Office of Financial Aid and Scholarships includes transfer credits, course withdrawals, incompletes, credit/no credit hours and use of the "repeat forgiveness" option in the calculation of attempted hours.
+Undergraduate students must be making satisfactory progress toward degree requirements by earning passing grades in at least 85% of the classes attempted.

 Maximum Time Requirement